 Public Act 96-449, effective August 14, 2009, changed the requirements for a municipality that is eligible to receive funds.
-An eligible municipality now must be located in Cook County and must have "approved construction of an incinerator within its boundaries that will burn recovered wood processed for fuel to generate electricity."
-An official at IEPA confirmed that the plant in Robbins is the only place in Cook County with a permit to burn clean wood recovered from construction and demolition debris on a permanent basis.
+An eligible municipality now must be located in Cook County and must have "approved construction within its boundaries of an incinerator that will burn recovered wood processed for fuel to generate electricity."
+Robbins provided auditors with an agreement dated March 18, 2010, between the Village and Robbins Community Power.
+The agreement delineated various responsibilities of both parties and referenced the use of wood fuel.